 In 2006 I was commissioned as a Lay Pastoral Leader in St Bernadette’s, Naenae.
 I have been a Lay Pastoral Leader for 11 years and today am a member of the Pastoral Team in the amalgamated parish of Te Awakairangi.

-Joe Green – Catholic Parish of Wellington South
+Joe Green – Parish Director of Mission for Ohariu Parish.

 My name is Joe Green.

 I have been the Lay Pastoral Leader at the Catholic Parish of Wellington South since February 2016.
-I work across the whole parish, including its four churches and three schools.
-What do I do?
-I do whatever is necessary to enable the people of God to be the people of God!
-This includes pastoral, spiritual and administrative activities.
-I work in a team with two priests, one of whom is Parish Leader (Parish Priest).
+I work across the whole parish, including its two churches and three schools.
+I have been working in a team with two priests, one of whom is Parish Leader (Parish Priest).

 In late 2015 I walked the Camino de Santiago pilgrimage.
-A life-changing experience – I resigned from my 32-year career with the NZ Police on my return.
+A life changing experience – I resigned from my 32-year career with the NZ Police on my return.
 My last 16 years in police were as an Inspector in various roles including National Coordinator for Arms Control, managing the vetting service, and in the last three years, search and rescue and emergency management.